Why Vitamin K, Zinc, and B Vitamins Are Important In Perimenopause

-Several B-vitamins play a variety of roles in keeping us healthy, especially during peri/menopause.
+Several B-vitamins play a roles in keeping us healthy, especially during peri/menopause.

-- Vitamin B6 helps to make serotonin.
-Serotonin is the primary hormone responsible for mood stabilization, feelings of well-being, and happiness.
+- Vitamin B6 helps to make serotonin, the primary hormone responsible for mood stabilization and feelings of well-being.
 As women age, levels of serotonin decrease.
-Reduced serotonin levels could be responsible for depression and mood swings common during peri/menopause.

 Common Vitamin Deficiencies in Women